 An autopsy was performed and a cause of death could not be determined due to the state of the remains.
 It was also difficult to identify the victim.
 The reason being the skin had been removed from most of the body.
 The only conclusions made was that the victim was female and the body had sat in the water for approximately 3 days.
 The police did not have many options.
 The first thing they wanted to do was identify the victim.
-That would at least give them the opportunity to generate a few potential suspects or interview friends of the deceased to figure out the last know moments of the victim.
+That would at least give them the opportunity to generate a few potential suspects or interview friends of the deceased to figure out the last known moments of the victim.

 The cops decided to pay a visit to Peter and get his side of things on January 31st, 2000.
 Peter was insistent that his cousin had left town and went back home on April 25th, 1999.
 He mentioned he received a phone call from family confirming her arrival.
 When authorities called Mwivano’s family in Tanzania to confirm they were adamant that they had heard nothing from her since June of 1998.
 The family had not reported her missing due to the reassurances from Peter, believing she was in good hands.

 Peter would double down on his claims, giving authorities names and dates.
-Peter stated that his cousin left on a bus bound for Iowa on April 25th, and would then fly to Tanzania.
+Peter stated that his cousin left on a bus bound for Iowa on April 25th, and then flew to Tanzania.
 Kupaza claimed he had given her $100 for the trip.
 A claim that was called into question after inspecting Peter’s financial records.
 He had very little money and was behind on nearly all of his bills.
 It would have been very difficult to save up that kind of money as he claimed.
-After questioning the 40-year-old Peter Kupaza, he would eventually be taken into custody and search would be performed throughout his home.
+After questioning the 40-year-old Peter Kupaza, he would eventually be taken into custody and a thorough search would be performed throughout his home.

 The biggest piece of evidence was a letter postmarked for June 24th, 1999.
 On the envelope was Mwivano’s fingerprint.
 This completely unhinged Peter’s story claiming his cousin had left in April and had no contact with her since then.
 There was also a daily planner that Peter kept regularly.
 Around the suspected time of Mwivano’s murder, cryptic entries were entered in Tanzanian languages.
 The loose translations were in regards to falling into something and getting a job done.
 These could mean any number of things but given their proximity to the murder, it’s easy to assume they were in regards to his cousin.
-With that Peter was charged with the murder and mutilation of his cousin.
+With all evidence taken into account, Peter was charged with the murder and mutilation of his cousin.

 Throughout the trial it was stated that Peter showed little emotion.
 Additional evidence came forth during the trial.
 The ex-wife testified to the relationship Peter kept with the cousin which would lead to their divorce.
 She also testified that the black duffel bag was his, a gift she had given him a few years prior.
 Kupaza himself would also testify in a last ditch effort to save himself.
 He again asserted that Mwivano had went to Iowa via Greyhound with another man from Tanzania.
 The defense refuted these claims as lies and had a very strong case.

 Kupaza had lied throughout the case.
 He had a familiarity with the river where the remains were discovered.
-They could also assert that she was so severely disfigured and mangled to Peter’s ties with her.
+They could also assert that the reason she was so severely disfigured and mangled was in part, due to Peter’s ties with her.
 If no one could identify her, then authorities would be unable to identify him as the killer.
-There were also claims that Kupaza had been familiar with butchering animals being able to easily apply this knowledge in a murder.
+There were also claims that Kupaza had been familiar with butchering animals, being able to easily apply this knowledge in a murder.
 There was also strong evidence written in Peter’s very own hand.
 His planner as previously discussed showed he was in a stressful state the week Mwivano was discovered.
 It is thought that he being financially responsible for the two of them was too much to handle.
 Finally one of biggest pieces of evidence was the testimony of Mwivano’s father.
 He again stated that he had no contact with Kupaza since he had arrived in the United States and had no knowledge of his daughter returning to Tanzania.
-Later that year he would be sentenced to life imprisonment for the brutal murder of Mwivano.
+Later that year he would be sentenced to life imprisonment for the brutal murder of the innocent Mwivano.